ITV Sport: Football

 Previously, ITV held the rights to English top flight football highlights (both in its current iteration as the Premier League and as the old Football League First Division).
 It acquired the Premiership highlights in 2000 for the 2001–02, 2002–03 and 2003–04 seasons, surprising the BBC, the previous holders, and ending Match of the Day as a weekly programme.
 The ITV programme was titled The Premiership and was presented by Des Lynam (himself formerly a presenter for Match of the Day), Matt Smith or Gabby Logan.
 The show originally went out at 7pm, but this ended up being unpopular with viewers and advertisers.
 As such, the show was moved to 10.30pm only a few months later.
 During this period, The Goal Rush was aired on Saturday during the football matches taking place on that day to provide live scores and match reports.
 It used a similar format to Gillette Soccer Saturday on Sky Sports but never achieved good ratings.
 The programme ended in 2003.
 ITV held the Premiership rights for one three-year contract – the rights returned to the BBC for the start of the 2004–05 season.

 ITV had a long-standing association with European club football, which dates back to the earliest days of ITV in the 1950s. broadcasting the UEFA Champions League every year from 1992 through to 2015, exclusively from 1992 to 2003, before shared it with Sky Sports since 2003.
 From 1997, ITV began the habit of broadcasting additional matches from the competition, at first showing one extra match per week on either the Granada Plus or Carlton Select cable channels before, following the launch of On Digital, it showed every key match through special bespoke channels Champions on 28 and Champions on 99, later ONsport 1 and ONsport 2, as well as on ITV2.
-This practice continued until 2009, when ITV reduced its output to just one live match per set in the competition.
+When ITV4 launched, one match would be aired on ITV1 with another on ITV4.
+This practice continued until 2009, when ITV reduced its output to just one live match per set in the competition on ITV1.
+This was due to ITV gaining rights for the UEFA Europa League where 2 back to back games would be broadcast free to air on ITV4 with the final on ITV1.
 Live coverage ended in 2015 when BT Sport took over as exclusive broadcaster of the UEFA Champions League and UEFA Europa League, although ITV's involvement with the competition remained through showing highlights of both competitions every matchweek.
 However ITV lost these rights in 2017 meaning that their coverage of the UEFA Champions League, UEFA Europa League and UEFA Super Cup ceased after the 2017/18 season as BT Sport won exclusive rights for live matches, highlights and online clip rights.